ASAP (TV program): ASAPs 25th anniversary, COVID-19 lockdowns, ABS-CBN's indefinite shutdown, return of live studio audience, and third decade (2020–2024)

-On April 4 and 11, 2021, ASAP Natin 'To temporarily aired replays of previous episodes as a result of suspending taping/live staging of new episodes after airing two pre-taped episodes due to the reimposed enhanced community quarantine caused by the surge of COVID-19 cases and deaths in the Greater Manila Area due to the B.1.1.7 and B.1.351 variants of COVID-19.
-The show would resume airing live/fresh episodes on April 18, 2021.
+On April 4 and 11, 2021, ASAP Natin 'To temporarily aired replays of previous episodes as a result of suspending taping of new episodes that required live staging after airing two pre-taped episodes due to the reimposed enhanced community quarantine caused by the surge of COVID-19 cases and deaths in the Greater Manila Area due to the B.1.1.7 and B.1.351 variants of COVID-19.
+The show would resume airing new episodes on April 18, 2021.

-Following the return to studio after the COVID-19 surge, ASAP Natin 'To launched several new segments, such as ASAP PPOP (a segment for groups like BINI and BGYO), New Gen Divas (an all-female vocal group composed of Janine Berdin, Elha Nympha, Sheena Belarmino and Zephanie; later replaced by Fatima Lagueras aka Fana due to her transfer to GMA Network in 2022), ASAP Fresh, ASAP Exclusive, ASAP Discoveries and ASAP Transformation.
+Following the return to the studio after the COVID-19 surge, ASAP Natin 'To launched several new segments, such as "ASAP PPOP" (a segment for groups such as BINI and BGYO), New Gen Divas (an all-female vocal group composed of Janine Berdin, Elha Nympha, Sheena Belarmino, and Zephanie, who was later replaced by Fatima Lagueras, a.k.a.
+Fana, due to her transfer to the GMA Network in 2022), "ASAP Fresh", "ASAP Exclusive", "ASAP Discoveries", and "ASAP Transformation".

-On July 11, 2021, ASAP held a special episode titled 'Kapamilya Forever Day' a year after ABS-CBN's franchise was denied by 70 congressmen.
+On July 11, 2021, ASAP aired a special episode titled "Kapamilya Forever Day" a year after ABS-CBN's franchise was denied by 70 congressmen.

 On November 5, 2022, ASAP returned to the international scene after two years of hiatus due to the COVID-19 pandemic in the Philippines.
 Its first international show since the pandemic was held at the Orleans Arena in Las Vegas, Nevada.
-Originally, the show was going to perform as part of Expo 2020, but the said event was cancelled due to the surge of COVID-19 cases in the country due to the Omicron variant.
+Originally, the show was going to be performed as part of Expo 2020, but the Expo was cancelled due to the surge of COVID-19 cases in the country due to the Omicron variant.

 On January 8, 2023, ASAP introduced its new studio set.
-It is the first major redesign since 2017.
-Despite the change, the show still continued to do lock-in taping episodes for the later weeks, and airing replay episodes for the final week of each month while live audience admission remained suspended indefinitely, despite the lifting of the COVID-19 emergency a few months later.
+It was the first major redesign since 2017.
+Despite the change, the show still continued to do lock-in taping episodes for the later weeks, and airing replay episodes for the final week of each month while live audience episodes remained suspended indefinitely, even after the end of the COVID-19 emergency.

-Headwriter Darla Sauler admitted on X (Twitter) that the non-renewal of ABS-CBN's franchise caused the program not to have a live studio audience (having initially suspended it when the country declared a state of public health emergency on COVID-19) and replays at the last week of the month, with the COVID-19 restrictions in the country during the past few years being also another factor in the said reasons.
+Headwriter Darla Sauler admitted on X (Twitter) that the non-renewal of ABS-CBN's franchise led to the program not to have a live studio audience (having initially suspended it when the country declared a state of public health emergency on COVID-19) and reruns at the last week of the month, with the COVID-19 restrictions in the country during the past few years being also another factor.

-Return of live studio audience

 On February 4, 2024, the show celebrated its 29th anniversary.
-Coinciding with this, the show welcomed back live audiences for the first time after almost 4 years since the COVID-19 pandemic broke out in 2020.
-The anniversary special also welcomed back some of ASAP's past hosts and performers, and paid tribute to ABS-CBN's Dreamscape Entertainment head and ASAP pioneer creator Deo Endrinal who died the day before the show's celebration.
+Coinciding with this, the show welcomed back live audiences for the first time since the beginning of the pandemic.
+The anniversary special also welcomed back some of ASAP's past hosts and performers, and paid tribute to ABS-CBN's Dreamscape Entertainment head and ASAP creator Deo Endrinal, who died the day before the anniversary show.